telerik/ajax-docs/controls/menu/mobile-support/render-modes.md

 >important RadMenu, as well as the other Telerik controls that utilize render modes, supports only one type of render mode per page.
 This includes mode being set for a standalone instance, and a programmatically created instance.
 All such controls must have the same RenderMode on a given page.
 This also includes instances from user controls and master pages.
 >

-More information about setting the RadMenu different render modes please check the [RenderMode section](5a6cafe3-2893-47c7-aec8-ebe8b89a892c).

 ## Setting the Render Modes

 There are two ways to set the RenderMode for the RadMenu: